takeshwari/Rowan-Experience-App/README.md

 # Rowan-Experience-App
-This is for the software engineering class.
 This is the Rowan Experience App.
+Complete Source code has not been uploaded to gitHub

-The user stories and sprint stories can be found on.
+Preview of the applications can be found down below.